Open-Building-Management/containers/emoncms/alpine_persistent/secure_access_from_outside.md

 Fill the domain name then choose the `DNS Challenge` method, fill the credentials with your duckdns token, agree to the terms of service and save !

-The second step is to create a proxy host, using the domain name with `Websockest Support`, associating the certificate and choosing the `force SSL` option
+The second step is to create a proxy host, using the domain name with `Websocket Support`, associating the certificate and choosing the `force SSL` option

 ![image](https://github.com/Open-Building-Management/containers/assets/24553739/93c2b7b7-4121-4edc-837e-8403c50ae450)